-As it turns out, the doctor on the phone was Lee Buono, who was one of Sie’s students back in the 1980s.
+As it turns out, the doctor on the phone was Lee Buono (left), who was one of Sie’s students back in the 1980s.
 Today, he’s a neurosurgeon.
-At StoryCorps, the two sat down to tell the rest of their story.
+At StoryCorps, Lee and Al sat down to tell the rest of their story.